-Native to East Asia, these frequently misrepresented animals are unique, gentle creatures that serve as major cultural icons in Japan.
+Native to East Asia, raccoon dogs (also known as a "tanuki") are frequently misunderstood animals that serve as a major cultural icon in Japan.

 1. They are not related to raccoons

 Despite their masked appearance, raccoon dogs are not closely related to raccoons.
 Rather, they belong to the Canidae family, alongside wolves and foxes.

 The raccoon dog (Nyctereutes procyonoides) is also a basal species, which means it most resembles the ancestral form of the Canidae family.
 So, if you're wondering what your Fido looked like several million years ago, look no further than the raccoon dog!

 In fact, when several pet raccoon dogs escaped into the English countryside, it raised questions about where these creatures fit in the family tree.
 (It's also a good excuse to remind everyone that wild animals don't make good pets.)

 2. That faux fur you're wearing?
 It might be raccoon dog fur